-There are a few resources which have helped me to effectively deal with my anxiety and panic attacks.
-These resources are The Linden Method, Dr Claire Weekes, Barry Mcdonagh and Paul David.
+There are a few things which have helped me to effectively deal with my anxiety and panic attacks.
+I’ll now share what these things are and how they’ve helped me.

 Internal Acceptance of my anxiety

-This approach completely changed the way I responded to my anxiety.
+This approach completely changed my whole relationship I had with my anxiety.
 I was always at war with it, trying to mentally push it away or escape from it.
 As you may know by now, this approach only seems to empower the anxiety.
 What we resist, persists.

 Please understand that this type of acceptance isn’t that giving in, defeatist type mentality where you accept a life of anxious suffering.
 This is nothing like that.
 The acceptance approach I’m talking about is learning to give up the fight with our anxiety.
 It is very empowering!

 Making any attempt to mentally reason, escape or fight off anxiety will only serve to perpetuate it.